adamsonb12/bookshelf-cascade-soft-delete/README.md

 ```

 # Usage
-To be honest, nothing changes from the documentation of [node-bookshelf-soft-delete](https://github.com/lanetix/node-bookshelf-soft-delete) and [bookshelf-cascade-delete](https://github.com/seegno/bookshelf-cascade-delete).
+In reality, nothing changes from the documentation of [node-bookshelf-soft-delete](https://github.com/lanetix/node-bookshelf-soft-delete) and [bookshelf-cascade-delete](https://github.com/seegno/bookshelf-cascade-delete).
 You just need the combined functionality.
+Their documentation is great and easy to follow.

 ## Examples
 ```